kinsi55/docker_SRCDockS/README.md

 4. `SRCDS_RUN` - If true (1) will use the `srcds_run` script instead of directly running the `srcds_linux` binary.
 I'm unsure if my implementation is going to break with some mod so I've added `srcds_run` as a fallback for now.
 Might be removed in the future.
 5. `IP` - IP to bind the server to, defaults to 0.0.0.0
 6. `PORT` - Port to bind the server to, defaults to 27015
+7. `STOCK_SM_PLUGINS` - If not empty (Default) will delete all but the specified default plugins that ship with SourceMod.
+If you want to keep Basebans and Basecommands you would specify `basebans,basecommands`.
+If you want to delete all plugins just specify any non-empty value thats not the name of a default plugin.

 IP / PORT are also what will be accessed to do the healthcheck.
 If you need to access a different IP/port for that you can override it with `HEALTH_IP` and `HEALTH_PORT` respectively